 The exhibition is made possible by the Henry Luce Foundation, Bank of America, Betsy Cohen and Edward Cohen/Aretê Foundation, the National Endowment for the Arts, and the Everett P. and Florence H. Turner Exhibition Fund.

 Born in Lewiston, Maine, in 1877, Hartley became known for his peripatetic nature, especially his time spent in Paris and Berlin, where he participated in the European avant-garde.
 Over the course of his career, however, he returned to his home state repeatedly, painted Maine subjects while living abroad, and proclaimed himself the “painter from Maine” in the final chapter of his life.
 With the artist’s place of origin as its focus, the exhibition will trace the powerful threads of continuity that run through Hartley’s work and underlie many of his greatest contributions to American modernism.
-To Hartley, Maine was a springboard to imagination and creative inspiration, a locus of memory and longing, a refuge, and a place for communion with other artists.
+To Hartley, Maine was a springboard to imaginative and creative inspiration, a locus of memory and longing, a refuge, and a place for communion with other artists.
 Hartley died in Ellsworth, Maine, in 1943.

 Accompanying Marsden Hartley’s Maine at the Colby Museum will be Visionary Painting, an exhibition curated by the acclaimed painter Alex Katz.
 On view from June 1 through August 27, 2017, this show will feature approximately two dozen works in compelling dialogue with Hartley.
 Katz, a summer resident of Maine, has referred to Hartley as a “visionary painter” who exerted a strong influence on his own career.
 This companion exhibition brings together an array of artists to further illuminate Hartley’s international legacy in postwar and contemporary art.